 71A MacLeay Street, Potts Point

 Equal parts playful and chic, Cho Cho San is where the cool kids go for Japanese – and it’s worth every Instagram.
 With a menu designed for sharing, it’s a great place to go with a group, so you can order a bit of everything.
+If you can't decide what to order, we recommend the Cho Cho San Feast which includes the best this Potts Point restaurant has to offer.
 Just be sure to save room for dessert.
+The Cho Cho San soft serve is a must try.

 73 MacLeay Street, Potts Point